 Every person is a problem manager who must (1) sense whether or not a problem exists; (2) define the root cause of that problem, (3) derive a viable solution to that problem; (4) implement the solution; and then (5) evaluate whether the initial problem still exists…or has been successfully resolved.
 Each of these basic steps of problem management requires a very different style of collecting information and then making decisions: ST, NT, SF, and NF.
 If people discover their own Personality Style and then collaborate with diverse others, they will be able to resolve their most complex problems more efficiently and effectively.
 As such, this instrument is relevant to all these OCCUPATIONAL IDENTITIES:

 The price of the 28-page Personality Style Instrument is $12.95 per person.
 It takes only fifteen minutes to complete and another ten minutes or so to graph the Personality Profile of a work group of five to fifteen members.
 Extra graphs are also provided in the booklet to display the Personality Profiles of departments and the entire organization.

-In our 8-hour course, ADVANCED Training in Conflict Management, learn how four personality styles can be used to form four ad-hoc groups (ST, NT, SF, and NF), each of which is then asked to define and solve a complex organizational problem.
+In our 8-hour course, ADVANCED Training in Conflict Management, learn how the four personality styles can be used to create four ad-hoc groups (ST, NT, SF, and NF), each of which is then asked to define and solve a complex organizational problem.
 This course demonstrates why it’s so important for members to know their own personality style so they can combine their preferences for managing complex problems with the different preferences of other members in their group with regard to collecting information and making decisions.